 Attractive lemon-yellow roots are sweet and juicy!
-Amarillo Carrot (Daucus carota subsp. sativus) is a good all-season crop with large 8-inch long roots and bright green leafy tops.
-A great market garden variety that stores well.
+Amarillo Carrot (Daucus carota) is a good all-season crop with large 8-inch long roots and bright green leafy tops.
+A great market variety that stores well.
 (65-70 days)

 Each packet contains approximately 800 seeds.

 Crops may be sown throughout spring and summer months at 2 to 3 week intervals, until about 1 month before first frost in fall.
 Sow thickly in rows 1 foot apart or broadcast in 1 to 1-1/2 inch wide raised beds.
 When tops are 1 to 2 inches tall thin plants to 2 inches apart.

 Harvest at finger size for best texture and flavor.
 Watering prior to harvest makes pulling easier.
 Extend storage life by cutting off all but 1 inch of the leaves and stem.
 Do NOT store near apples or pears.
 These fruits produce a gas that will cause them to become bitter.